rostockahoi/craftcms-boilerplate/README.md

 This is just a starter that I am using to kickstart development:
 - using SCSS and SCSS lint
 - Browserify to load JS modules
-- Syncy to copy twig templates

 ## Build requirements
 - node.js
-- bower
-- gulp-scss-lint wants Ruby gem scss-lint
+- gulp-scss-lint requires Ruby gem scss-lint

 ## Getting started
 1. Clone or download this repo and rename it to your needs